-Emissions scenario - emission scenarios for greenhouse gases serve as the basis for working out the possible climate conditions of the future.
+High emissions scenario - emission scenarios for greenhouse gases serve as the basis for working out the possible climate conditions of the future.
 A high emissions scenario is when there is little to no reduction in greenhouse gases, while a low emissions scenario is when there is a significant effort to reduce greenhouse gases.

-IPCC - Intergovernmental Panel on Climate Change - founded in 1988, the IPCC is an intergovernmental body of the United Nations that assesses scientific knowledge about climate change.
+IPCC - International Panel on Climate Change - founded in 1988, the IPPC is an intergovernmental body of the United Nations.
+Its job is to advance scientific knowledge about climate change caused by human activities.

 Lag indicator - an indicator that involves a significant delay between when an action is taken and when a difference is measurable.